BetterThanTomorrow/calva/docs/site/debugger.md

 ### Viewing the Call Stack

 While debugging, you can view the call stack in VS Code's call stack side pane.
-Only stack frames related to project code show up here (tooling and repl frames are omitted).
 Clicking the stack frames will show the related line of code in an editor.

 ![Debugger call stack](images/debugger/debugger-call-stack.gif "Viewing the call stack")